This post may contain affiliate links. Please read my disclosure for more info.

 Mini Mason jars are my favorite for making meals like overnight oats in a jar.

-Overnight oats are one of the easiest (and best!) make ahead meals for busy moms.
-When I make them, I usually make 4 at once and boom!
+When I make them, I usually make 4 at once, and boom!
 Breakfast is solved for the next 4 days.

 Here are 4 ways you can make breakfast quesadillas to give you some ideas from Family Fresh Meals.

 An Egg McMuffin alternative you can make at home and save time and money? *swoon*